Who built the Arch of Titus?

 The Flavian emperors

-The Roman emperor Domitian built the Arch of Titus at one end of the Roman Forum in the 80s AD to remind people about his brother, the Emperor Titus‘ victories in the war against the Jews in Israel.
-The Jews objected to being part of the Roman Empire and wanted to be independent.
+Domitian wanted people to remember how Titus had defeated the Jews in Israel.
+The Jews didn’t want to be part of the Roman Empire.
+They wanted to be independent.
 They were leading the First Jewish Revolt to try to get free.
 But Titus defeated them.

 The letters were originally picked out in shining bronze letters, but the bronze has been stolen away and melted down.
 The arch is part marble and part travertine.

 The inside of the arch has relief (raised) carvings showing the victory parade when Titus got back to Rome.

 You can see the Roman soldiers carrying a huge menorah (candlestick) which they had taken from the Jews.
 They are about to go under a triumphal arch.

 On the other side of the Arch of Titus, the Emperor Titus (whose head is missing now) rides in a chariot drawn by four horses.